FFDA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 - Providing a comprehensive education program for the College District community;

-- Providing counseling for the victim and the party who engaged in prohibited conduct;
+- Providing counseling for the victim and the party who engaged in sexual misconduct;

-- Permitting the victim or student who engaged in the prohibited conduct to drop a course in which they both are enrolled without penalty;
+- Permitting the victim or student who engaged in the sexual misconduct to drop a course in which they both are enrolled without penalty;

 - Conducting follow-up inquiries to determine if any new incidents or any instances of retaliation have occurred;